 The burden of this meta labor, in almost every place it’s found, falls disproportionately on women.
 Women are trained from birth to think about the things that need to be done, notice when the house has gotten dusty, and worry about how others will feel (and judge!) if we forget to send a holiday card.
 And that’s on top of actually doing the chores required to meet these demands.
 Men may believe they are sharing the load equally when they complete fifty percent of the tasks, but in most cases, they’re doing close to zero percent of the planning, observing, and keeping track required to manage the project of successful adulting.

-Weddings Are No Exception to the Gendered Division of Emotional and Meta L
+Weddings Are No Exception to the Gendered Division of Emotional and Meta Labor

 It should come as no surprise that emotional labor is part of every wedding.
 Weddings are centered around living up to social expectations, managing people’s feelings, and making people comfortable.
 I’m sure you’ve already reached the not-at-all-shocking conclusion that women are doing the majority of the emotional labor for weddings, just as in everyday work and home life.

-And what’s worse: society heaps enormous pressure on them to do it.
-It doesn’t even need to be said aloud that this job is entirely hers; we all understand this.
+And what’s worse: society heaps enormous pressure on women to do it.
+It doesn’t even need to be said aloud that this job is entirely hers; we all understand it implicitly.
 It’s blatant in the way we talk about weddings, how we see them in the media, and even in how the wedding industry positions itself.

 It’s the best day of her life!
 (And a trap for him.)